- Open fire

 Over two floors.
 Two bedrooms: 1 x first floor king size double, 1 first floor single.
 Ground floor bathroom, bath with shower over, basin and WC.
 Sitting room.
 Dining room.
 Kitchen.

 Night storage heating.
 Electric oven and hob, microwave, fridge, washing machine.
 TV with Sky Freeview, DVD and music system.
 Fuel and power inc. in rent.
 Bed linen inc. in rent.
-Towels for hire.
 Cot and high chair on request.
 Off road parking for one car.
 Lawned garden with furniture and barbecue.
 One dog welcome free of charge.
 Sorry no smoking.
 Shop and pub three miles.
+Note towels not available

 About the location

 Liskeard 9 miles.